 Fig. 4.

 Fig. 4.
 Time series of organic carbon fluxes and fates.
 A) Colored areas represent relative magnitudes of input fluxes (allochthonous and autochthonous) and output fluxes (export, burial, and respiration).
-All lines are stacked to show cumulative magnitudes. b) Absolute values of export, burial and respiration.
+All lines are stacked to show cumulative magnitudes. b) Absolute values of export, burial and respiration, and total load (alloch+autoch).
 A lake is a net source when respiration exceeds burial.

 Fig. 5.

 Fig. 5.
-Relationship between log-transformed (base 10) allochthony/autochthony and respiration/burial (g m-2 yr-1) of organic carbon.
+Relationship between log10-transformed allochthony/autochthony and respiration/burial (g m-2 yr-1) of organic carbon.
 The four quadrants in each figure represent the dominant processes (either predominantly a source or sink, and either predominantly allochthonous driven or autochthonous driven) associated with each lake.

+Derek’s General Comments:

+Great work, Ian!
+Wonderful to see this all coming together.
+I think you generally do a good job drawing restrained conclusions about what our model tells us about lake carbon cycling.
+What I think our model really does a good job of, and you touch on this but perhaps don’t hammer it home hard enough , is highlight a bunch of sources of uncertainty that were perhaps understood but not shown in previous OC modelling studies (like short-term source/sink dynamics due to precip events or winter respiration/burial, etc.).
+We may not be properly characterizing those dynamics, but, using our imperfect yet dynamic model, we at least show how mis-characterizing or not including these dynamics yields questionable estimates of OC cycling.
+You definitely touch on all of this in the concluding paragraphs by talking about the need for more watershed/inflow data, but a strong concluding line or two on that would round the paper out.

+Fig. 6.

+Fig. 6.
+Net lake function across a) full modeled years and b) May-August only for the same years.
+Net lake function is a source when the difference between respiration and burial is greater than zero.
+Summer increases in respiration drove lakes toward source status.
+H=Harp, M=Monona, TO=Toolik, TR=Trout, V=Vanern.
 OC = organic carbon.